The contrast between the men’s and women’s finals at the Australian Open could not have been greater.

 Having the Olympics in London will be amazing.
 I went to the Commonwealth Games in Manchester in 2002 and that was a fantastic experience.
 It makes it even more exciting because your family and friends can be more part of the whole concept of what you’re going for.
-Read the rest of this entry »
+FULL POST

 Tiger Woods remains the biggest attraction in the world of golf.
 Despite a lackluster run that has lasted two full years, and being dogged by his off-course dramas, the former world No.1 has proven yet again why he can pull in a crowd with his season-opening appearance in the Middle East.

 Abu Dhabi is an unusual place for him to start his season, but there were several key factors in his decision to begin the year on the European Tour.
 FULL POST